macius702/rougelike_ICP/README.md

 -- Sign Up

   Enter an unique login, set a password, and submit.

   **!!
-This is mock signup for better security we should instead use google login or something similar !!**
+This is a mock signup.
+For better security, we should consider using Google login or a similar service. !!**

 -- Login